A2osX/A2osX/.Docs/Command Guide.md

 | --- | --- |
 |HTTPGET <ip\|host> [port]| -U Url <br> -F UrlFile|

 The HTTPGET command is a utility for retrieving a network page or message from a specified host/URL.
 Network services must be started to use this command.
+You must specify a Url to retrieve either with the -U switch or in a text file specified with the -F switch.
+Without a Url you will likely get a standard 404 looking web page returned as the result of this command.
+Typically you would use a command line like the following for httpget:

+	HTTPGET www.a2osx.com -U index.html

 ### IPCONFIG